makazhan/uoe-msc-projects-2020/README.md

 </pre>
 Crucially, not all UD features were mapped to UM and therefore are absent from the shared task data, e.g. PronType=Prs from the example above has no UM equivalent.
 Thus, one cannot simply replace the shared task treebanks with the original UD equivalents.
-In order to use the shared task data in the original UD format, one must comvert UM back to UD, which is not trivial.
+In order to use the shared task data in the original UD format, one must convert UM back to UD, which is not trivial.

 **Data format for UDPipe and Lemming**